KO0IAID/KO0IAID/README.md

 Throughout the role, I took part in several hands-on projects, including:

-1. VEX Robotics Curriculum – Led the design and launch of a robotics module introducing students to programming through real-world, interactive robotics using the VEX EXP platform.
+1. VEX Robotics Curriculum – Led in the design and launch of robotics curriculum introducing students to programming through real-world, interactive robotics assignments using the VEX EXP platform.

 2. Structured Projects – Helped refine advanced coursework where students build a fully functional e-commerce storefront, covering both front-end and back-end development.